LiamProsser77/HPP/README.md

 ```
 ### What Lanscript is not
 - Lanscript is not a hard programming language, it is made easy for new coders and website creators
-- Lanscript does not take info from you like in JavaScript or Typescript, Rook is made private to you so you can make things safe for users for websites in Rook
+- Lanscript does not take info from you like in JavaScript or Typescript, Lanscript is made private to you so you can make things safe for users for websites in Lanscript

 ### Hello World in Lanscript
 In every script of Lanscript you have to have yes.put. in it